People Are Reminiscing About Facing Someone Who Became A Professional Footballer

 Here are a few examples from the discussion.
 Sit back, relax and take in some incredible stories about some recognisable faces.

 Ross Barkley (former Everton midfielder.
-Now plays for Chelsea)
+Now plays for Aston Villa (on loan from Chelsea)

 "I played against Ross Barkley in the Echo Cup Final at Anfield in 2008.
 He was by far the best player on the pitch, it wasn't even funny how much better he was than us.